microsoft/aroworkshop/_entries/03-04 healthcheck.md

 ![Pod Events](/media/managedlab/15-ostoy-togglehealth.png)

 This will cause the app to stop responding with a "200 HTTP code".
-After 3 such consecutive failures, Kubernetes will kill the pod and restart it.
+After 3 such consecutive failures ("A"), Kubernetes will kill the pod ("B") and restart it ("C").
 Quickly switch back to the pod events tab and you will see that the liveliness probe failed and the pod as being restarted.

 ![Pod Events2](/media/managedlab/16-ostoy-podevents2.png)